 Health freaks are tough to shop for.
-You try real hard, and get them that delicious pie that you know they are just dying inside to taste.
+You try real hard, and get them that delicious pie that you know they are just dying to taste.
 Then you go out of your way to decorate it with more deliciousness, and make it look even more desirable, so much so that you want it yourself.

 You then hand over the delicious goodness to your health freak friend, expecting their taste buds to water, and then… nothing, just a plain “thank you” without enthusiasm.
 And you think… who wouldn’t want to enjoy such delicious mouth watering goodness in life?